grisumbras/enum-flags/README.md

   reasonable for flags);
 * explicitly converts to bool (which allows to use it in boolean contexts, like in branching or loop conditions);
-* provides access to the underlying integer through member functions.
+* provides access to the underlying integer through member functions;
+* instantiates only for enum classes.

 ## Usage
 ``` c++